purpledragon-ca/MyPage/_projects/leg_tracker/leg_tracker.md

 - Adapting the leg tracking system to our own robot and LiDAR
 - Modifying clustering parameters and feature set for denser point clouds
-- Deploying the full pipeline (including Kalman filtering and inertial tracking) on our robot to achieve pedestrian following and obstacle avoidance
+- Deploying the full pipeline (including Kalman filtering and motion prediction tracking) on our robot to achieve pedestrian following and obstacle avoidance

 ---